I love capturing the wildly in love. On the left is a quick glimpse of some of my work. Like what you see?

 Other Important Information

-The marriage license and marriage certificate are two distinct instruments that appear on the single form.
+The marriage license and marriage certificate are two distinct instruments that appear on a single form.
 Please do not separate them.
-The marriage certificate must be recorded no later than 63 days from the date of solemnization or late fees apply
+The marriage certificate must be recorded no later than 63 days from the date of solemnization or late fees apply.

 So you’ve picked a day and location to elope, what’s the next step?